BobPortmann/IDLCall.jl/README.md

 IDL.dotrun
 ```

+See more examples in the [test script](test/runtests.jl)

 ## REPL

 You can drop into an IDL REPL by typing `>` at the Julia prompt.
 Then you can type any valid IDL commands, including using continuation characters `$` for multi-line commands.
 One experimental feature I have added is the use of `%var` will auto-magically import the Julia variable `var` into the IDL process.
 This works at the IDL prompt or in strings passed into the `execute` function.

+## Note

+The IDL `RPC` library won't be automatically reset if you exit Julia.
+Therefore, currently you need to type `IDL.reset()` to cleanup the library.

 ## ToDo